Code-Over-Time/varcade_games/docs/internship/tasks/junior/003_build_tools.md

 ## Acceptance Criteria

-* You must be able to view all of your docker images with the command `make images`
+* You must be able to connect to a running docker container using the command `make shell a=<container name>`
-* You must be able to view all images for a specific service with a command like `make images a=game-portal` or `make images a=matchmaker`

 ***